collapsed-stacks/startups/questions/7399/anyone-ever-got-rejected-by-web-summit.md

 - tagged: `startup-costs`
 - score: 4

-<p>My company has just been selected for Web Summit 2015. </p>
+My company has just been selected for Web Summit 2015.

-<p>Has anyone been 'rejected' from the selection process before?<br >
+Has anyone been 'rejected' from the selection process before?<br >
- I'd like to check on their authenticity. </p>
+ I'd like to check on their authenticity.

 ## Answer 11029